ImMnan/Cheat_sheets/Kubernetes/cheatsheet.md

 # add a new user to your kubeconf that supports basic auth
 kubectl config set-credentials kubeuser/foo.kubernetes.com --username=kubeuser --password=kubepassword

-# permanently save the namespace for all subsequent kubectl commands in that context.
+# permanently save the namespace for all subsequent kubectl cmds in that context.
 kubectl config set-context --current --namespace=ggckad-s2

 # set a context utilizing a specific username and namespace.